Skip to content

 Entra Admin Center > Identity > Groups > [FSI-Agent-Makers-*] > Members

-2. Check if the user has Environment Maker role directly assigned:
+2. Check if the user has Environment Maker role directly assigned (non-Dataverse environments only):

 Get-AdminPowerAppEnvironmentRoleAssignment -EnvironmentName $EnvironmentName |